 Go from Business Casual to Cocktail Hour

 I love this look because it’s versatile – it’s proper enough for the office but cool enough to go out for drinks after.
 I dressed up a plain white pencil skirt with a black skinny waist belt with a gold buckle and accents.
-This skirt is an old one but you can find similar plain white pencil skirt with a slit or something a little more funky at ASOS.com.
 To make it business casual I wore the skirt with a white button up.
 You can spice it up by wearing a white button up that has lace, or patterns.
-Note my large, clunky watch.
+Note my large, gold watch.
 If it looks like a large, heavy men’s chronograph, that’s because it is!
-Big chunky watches are “in-season” so to speak and I love this one: it’s my favorite Diesel gold-tone watch from Macy’s.
+Gold watches are “in-season” so to speak and I love this one from Diesel the brand.
 It makes a bold statement at the office during the day and is an equally cool accessory during a night out.
 I also wore chunky cuff bracelets to accompany the oversized watch.
 I kept the shoes simple with some strappy sandals and added a plain white clutch – you can leave this in the car and add it to your outfit after the office.
 And, it’s always a good idea to add red lips to your look once you’re off duty from work!